RaspberryPiFoundation/editor-ui/README.md

 The web component communicates with the host page via the following custom events:

-- `editor-codeChanged` - When the code in the editor is changed
+- `editor-codeChanged`: When the code in the editor is changed
-- `editor-navigateToProjectsPage` - When the user requests to navigate to the projects index page
+- `editor-navigateToProjectsPage`: When the user requests to navigate to the projects index page
 - `editor-projectIdentifierChanged`: When the project identifier changes - event detail is the new identifier
 - `editor-projectOwnerLoaded`: When the project owner has been loaded - event detail is the user's name
 - `editor-runCompleted`: When a code run is completed in the editor - event detail contains data about the code run, such as whether there were any errors, and whether certain functions were used
 - `editor-runStarted`: When a code run is started in the editor
-- `editor-stepChanged`: When the instructions step changes - event details contains the new step position
+- `editor-stepChanged`: When the instructions step changes - event detail contains the new step position
 - `editor-logIn`: When the user requests to log in
 - `editor-signUp`: When the user requests to sign up
 - `editor-quizReady`: When the quiz is ready